agamemnonc/pyEMG/README.md

 Python package for offline and real-time myoelectric control by using sEMG and IMU signals.

-As of January 2019, this repository is no longer developed or mainained.
+**As of January 2019, this repository is no longer developed or maintained.**

 ## Dependencies
 * [numpy](http://www.numpy.org/)